Your browser version is not updated, please update it.

 We have implemented an integrated certification management system, based on a transparent process, which made us in February 2022 the first company in Italy to be certified with an Integrated Compliance Management System.
 We have also been certified for a few years now for our management system for the prevention of corruption.

-In 2022 we have confirmed the ESG requirements for the qualification of all suppliers, extending our sustainability and transparency strategy to the entire supply chain.
+In 2022, we confirmed the ESG requirements for the qualification of all suppliers, extending our sustainability and transparency strategy to the entire supply chain.

 Suppliers, a strategic incentive for success and sustainability